Big O notation: Quality of approximations using different notation

-So while all three statements are true, progressively more information is contained in each.
+While all three statements are true, progressively more information is contained in each.
 In some fields, however, the big O notation (number 2 in the lists above) would be used more commonly than the big Theta notation (items numbered 3 in the lists above).
-For example, if T(n) represents the running time of a newly developed algorithm for input size n, the inventors and users of the algorithm might be more inclined to put an upper asymptotic bound on how long it will take to run without making an explicit statement about the lower asymptotic bound.
+For example, if $T(n)$ represents the running time of a newly developed algorithm for input size $n$, the inventors and users of the algorithm might be more inclined to put an upper bound on how long it will take to run without making an explicit statement about the lower bound or asymptotic behavior.